-(g) Pay any other unfunded non-recurring costs incurred in restarting ERCOT markets.
+(h) Pay any other unfunded non-recurring costs incurred in restarting ERCOT markets.

 (2) ERCOT shall charge for the costs described above through the Market Suspension Charge Allocation.

 (a) These charges shall be initially allocated on an LRS basis for the most recent 30 days prior to the Market Suspension event for which Initial Settlement has been completed.
 For purposes of this charge, a QSE’s basis shall be the QSE’s total Real-Time Adjusted Metered Load (AML) for the 30 days prior to the Market Suspension divided by the total ERCOT Real-Time AML for the same period.
 The initial Market Suspension Charge to each QSE for a given Operating Day is calculated as follows: